Composition closed premodel structures and the Kreweras lattice: Application: Model structures on as tricolored trees

 By induction we can assume that for all $x'<x$ we've identified the red child of $x'$ using only $\RR$ and $\RR'$.
 If no $y$ exists as above then we know $x$ has no red children.
 So suppose we've found some minimal $y$ as above.
 Then we know $y$ is the red child of $x\wedge y$, and the path from $x\wedge y$ to $x$ is red-green.
 Since red-green edges always point to the right this implies $x\wedge y\leqslant x$, so either $y$ is the red child of $x$ or there exists some $x\wedge y<x$ such that $y$ is the red child of $x\wedge y$.
 We can recognize the latter case by the induction hypothesis, so this shows we can identify all the red edges in $T$.

 All that remains is to show how to recover the blue edges from $\RR$ and $\RR'$.
 Let $T'$ be the red-green forest that we've constructed, and let $x$ be the root of some tree in $T'$.
 We claim either $x$ is the root of $T$ or $\pi_{\RR'}(x)+1$ is the blue parent of $x$.
 Indeed this is forced by admissibility of the ordering.
 Suppose $x$ is not the root of $T$ and let $y$ be the blue parent of $x$.
 Since $x$ is not the red or green descendant of any node, the node $\pi_{\RR'}(x)$ is the furthest-right descendant of $x$ and hence $\pi_{\RR'}(x)<y$ by admissibility.
 But if $y>\pi_{\RR'}(x)+1>x$ then by the lemma $\pi_{\RR'}(x)+1$ must be descended from $y$ along a blue edge which would imply $\pi_{\RR'}(x)+1$ is descended from $x$, contradicting maximality of $\pi_{\RR'}(x)$.
-Thus $y = \pi_{\RR'}(x)+1$ as claimed and we're done. \end{proof}
+Thus $y = \pi_{\RR'}(x)+1$ as claimed and we are done with showing points (1) and (2).

+We now construct an inverse to \autoref{cons:forward}.
+Suppose that we have a Kreweras pair $\RR\preccurlyeq \RR'$ coming from some tricolored tree.
+We wish to reconstruct the tricolored tree corresponding to it.
+As in \autoref{rem:tricoltrees} we can use the inductive nature of building tricolored trees to do this.
+Given the interval $\RR\preccurlyeq \RR'$ we wish to decompose it as a root, and an ordered list of three intervals which we label blue, red, and green.
+This will, by induction, provide the required inverse map.

+The root of the tree $r$, will be given as the minimal element in $\pi^{-1}_{\RR'}(n)$.
+The labels for the blue subtree will be the interval $[1,r-1]$.
+For the green subtree, we consider the interval $[r+1,m]$ where $m$ is the maximal element in the block of $r$ in the non-crossing partition $\pi_\RR$.
+If $m=r$ then this green subtree is empty.
+The labels of the red subtree is then the remaining interval $[m+1,n]$.
+We can then obtain intervals from these subtrees by applying \autoref{cons:forward} to them.
+That is, we have divided the Kreweras pair $\RR\preccurlyeq \RR'$ into a root, and an ordered 3-tuple of Kreweras pairs for smaller $n$.
+By induction, on the number of vertices we see that this allows to build a map from Kreweras pairs to tricolored trees which is injective as required. \end{proof}

 Now that we have proved that colored trees are in bijection with premodel structures on $[n]$, we move towards isolating the collection of model structures among them, and provide a proof of \autoref{mainthm}.